Skip to main content

 What is the Migration Tool?

-The Migration Tool is a step-by-step guide to help you move features from Classic Manager to the Trackunit Manager.
-It allows you to audit your existing features, determine which customizations you actually use, and transfer them to the corresponding use case in Trackunit Manager.
+The Migration Tool is a step-by-step guide to help you move features from Classic Manager to Trackunit Manager.
+It allows you to audit your existing features, identify which customizations you actually use, and transfer them to the corresponding use cases in Trackunit Manager.

 Step-by-step guide to Migrate from Classic Manager to Trackunit Manager